 Are you creating employee engagement surveys or employee satisfaction surveys?

-The terms “engagement survey” and “satisfaction survey” are often used interchangeably; and in my opinion, wrongfully so.
+The terms “engagement survey” and “satisfaction survey” are often used interchangeably, but they shouldn’t be.
 They are quite different – and savvy organizations that understand the difference will always want to measure levels of employee engagement over satisfaction.

 Commitment is a key component of engagement that does not exist with satisfaction.

-Engaged employees love their work and continually look for ways to improve their work experience, and that has implications upon your customers.
+Engaged employees love their work and continually look for ways to improve their work experience.
+When improvement comes from the employees themselves, employees are more likely to proactively help and improve existing systems – which has a positive impact on your customers.

-Satisfied employees, meanwhile, are typically happy if things stay the same, expectations are not changed and there is certain predictability about the work environment.
+Satisfied employees, meanwhile, are typically happy if things stay the same, expectations are not changed, and there is certain predictability about the work environment.
+They have a routine and that routine is comfortable.

 Would You Prefer Professional Satisfaction or Engagement?